The HAP Foundation has received a federal grant from AmeriCorps Seniors to develop a Seniors Workforce Program in Illinois.

 - Individuals must commit to 10 hours a week.

-- Work 5 hours each week at a local organization.
+- Work up to 6 hours each week at a local organization.
 Days and times to be determined.
+This can last for up to 5 months.

 What are the benefits of participating in the AmeriCorps Seniors Workforce program?